Steubenville Clergy Sexual Abuse Attorneys

 The compassionate attorneys at Rosenfeld Injury Lawyers LLC are dedicated advocates for innocent victims sexually assaulted by religious leaders in the Diocese of Steubenville.
 We ensure our clients’ rights are protected and handle cases in all Ohio counties, including Athens, Belmont, Carroll, Gallia, Guernsey, Harrison, Jefferson, Lawrence, Meigs, Monroe, Morgan, Noble, and Washington.

-If you, or a loved one, were the victim of sexual misconduct by a clergy member in an Ohio diocese, contact our law firm today.
+If you, or a loved one, were the victim of sexual misconduct by a clergy member in an Ohio diocese, contact a clergy abuse attorney from our law firm today.
 Let us discuss all your legal options, so you best understand how to move forward.
 We will listen to your horrific story in a confidential, safe environment.

 Our legal team will stand by your side, seek justice, and hold Church officials, predatory priests, and local parish financially and legally accountable.
 Time is as of the essence.
 All necessary documents must be filed before the Ohio statute of limitations expires.